emsalozkan/2-CRM-Analytics/README.md

 >1.
 Task1: Understanding and Preparing the Data and also examine the overall picture. <span style="color:blue">*(from examine_data import check_df)*</span>
 >2.
 Task2: Calculating RFM Metrics.
+>3.
+Task3: Calculation of RF Score.
+>4.
+Task4: Definition of RF Score as Segments.